Written by: Elizabeth March

 What is Bandwidth Throttling?

-As a user of the internet, you use a service to get online.
-This is provided via an Internet Service Provider, also known as an ISP.
-In some cases, it will be your ISP who throttle’s your bandwidth, we will talk about why in just a moment.
+You access the internet via an Internet Service Provider, also known as an ISP.
+In almost all cases, it will be your ISP who throttle’s your bandwidth, we will talk about why in just a moment.

-An Internet Service Provider might take the decision to throttle your bandwidth during specific parts of the day in order to lessen network congestion.
-This means they do not need to process lots of data at the same time.
-If they do this successfully, it avoids them needing to invest in faster processing equipment that can handle a larger data capacity.
+An Internet Service Provider might throttle your bandwidth during specific parts of the day in order to lessen network congestion.
+This means they do not need to process so much data at the same time.
+If they do this successfully, it avoids them needing to invest in stronger infrastructure that can handle a larger data capacity.

 Although this is a highly controversial matter, ISPs have also been known to throttle the bandwidths of users who are accessing a certain website or application.
-For instance, if large amounts of data are being downloaded from Netflix, Torrenting Sites or any other media streaming platform, the ISP may well decide to throttle the bandwidth and leave the users who are trying to access that site or service with a far slower internet capacity.
+For instance, if large amounts of data are being downloaded from Netflix, or through P2P networks (Torrents), the ISP may decide to reduce the available bandwidth and leave the users who are trying to access that site or service with a far slower internet connection.

-The end result of this is a poorer experience, and their actions mean it will take far longer to download files.
-If you are streaming live content, such as a sporting event or broadcast, this can also ruin the quality of the stream and leave you frustrating as it lags, buffers, or cuts out altogether.
+The end result of this is a poor user experience, and the ISP’s actions mean it will take far longer to download files.
+If you are streaming live content, such as a sporting event, this can also ruin the quality of the stream and leave you frustrated as it lags, buffers, or cuts out altogether.

 ISPs have also been known to throttle any type of traffic for users who reach what they deem to be a reasonable amount of data usage in any given period.
-So, without being informed of the threshold, a user can have their services essentially cut off or slowed down indefinitely.
+So, without being informed of the threshold, a user can have their services essentially cut off or slowed down dramatically until the end of the billing cycle.

 Ok, so if you are one of those people who read the ten pages of terms and conditions that you sign up for when you choose your ISP, you may notice that even with unlimited plans there is still an acceptable use policy that needs to be adhered to.
 By enforcing bandwidth throttling, this is one way the ISP can lightly enforce these caps without causing too much trouble or bad press.

-Because it happens in the background without notifications being issued, customers will usually not be aware of what is happening.
-The most common cases of bandwidth throttling will come from an ISP.
+Because it happens in the background without notifications being issued, customers will usually not be aware of what is happening, but just be a bit annoyed that their internet isn’t very fast.

 If you want a quick and easy way to avoid your ISP throttling your network, this can be done with the use of a VPN.
 However, before you go off and happily download the first VPN that pops up at the top of the Google listings, please read on!

-With the increasing number of organizations now freely spying on users who visit certain sites, including streaming sites, you need that extra layer of protection to ensure that everything you do online is secure, private, and most of all, that it cannot be traced back to you.
+With the increasing number of organizations now freely spying on users who visit certain sites, including streaming sites, you need that extra layer of protection to ensure that everything you do online is secure and private.

 So, if you want to know how to stop ISP throttling, then you just need to get yourself a VPN.
 They start from s little as $3 per month and can make the difference between you being able to stream movies, music, and sporting content freely, or being prevented in doing so by your ISP because they want to throttle your bandwidth.